• Skip to primary navigation

 Equipment

 Trifle tiramisu requires common kitchen essentials used for other recipes.
-To make this recipe, you need a measuring cup, measuring spoon, silicone baking spatula, mixing bowls, offset spatula or spoon, and a trifle bowl.
+To make the whipped cream, you need an electric stand mixer or handheld mixer.
+You will also need a measuring cup, measuring spoon, silicone baking spatula, mixing bowls, offset spatula or spoon, and a trifle bowl.

 To make this recipe as a standard 2-3 layer tiramisu, use a 9x13 baking dish instead of a trifle bowl.